Monotheism

-ancient Chinese religion, Tengrism, and Yahwism.

 Etymology, origin, and usage

 The word monotheism is a combination of the Greek μόνος (monos) meaning "single" and θεός (theos) meaning "god".

 'Monotheism' was coined by Henry More in 1660; it was not a term used in the Greco-Roman period.
 More's usage of the concept was not particularly rigorous by later standards, with it more serving as a marker of "good" religion against bad.
 For example, More condemned Islam as having "hypocritical" monotheism with Muslims "still truly Pagans", and thought that pantheists did not count as monotheists either, because "to make the World God is to make no God at all".
 Other writers in the 17th and 18th centuries were similarly lax; Ralph Cudworth wrote that Greek Platonism was monotheistic, seemingly out of admiration for Platonism.

 Monotheism is a complex and nuanced concept.
 The biblical authors had various ways of understanding God and the divine, shaped by their historical and cultural contexts.
 The notion of monotheism that is used today was developed much later, influenced by the Enlightenment and Christian views.
 Many definitions of monotheism are inherently modern and Christian-centered, and do not map easily to the diversity and complexity of the ancient sources.
+Outside of Christan sources, many Jewish and Muslim sources ranging from scholars and founders (including Maimonides of Judiasm and the hadiths of Islam) often dispute that Christianity is considered monotheistic alltogether or some speculate that historic and or currently existing Unitarian Christianity sects to be monotheistic but cast doubt that the majority Trinitarian Christian practices are monotheism.

 The term "monotheism" is often contrasted with "polytheism", but many scholars prefer other terms such as monolatry, henotheism, or one-god discourse.